-This guideline is published in accordance with Article 65 of Directive 2001/83/EC, which provides for the development of guidelines concerning, amongst other things, the legibility of particulars on the labelling and package leaflet.
+This guideline is published in accordance with Article 65(c) of Directive 2001/83/EC, which provides for the development of guidelines concerning the legibility of particulars on the labelling and package leaflet.

 The guideline is intended to apply to all marketing authorisation procedures and to all medicinal products, including those available without prescription.